Payal-mak/Face-Emotion-Recognition/README.md

 - Format and preprocess the dataset as required in alex_net.m.

 - Use the same format during both training and real-time prediction.

+## 🗃 Dataset Preparation (FER2013)
+The image dataset is extracted and processed from FER2013 using the following steps:

+- Convert grayscale to RGB:

+- Original FER2013 images are 48x48 grayscale

+- Resized to 227x227 using image_resize.m

+- Converted to 227x227x3 (RGB format) using duplicating.m (needed for AlexNet)

+# Run the Jupyter Notebook:

+- data_create.ipynb organizes and prepares images from .rar files

+## 📌 Notes
+Make sure all .rar files in Emotions_Dataset/ are extracted to corresponding folders

+MATLAB Image Processing Toolbox is recommended